gear-patt/COVID-19-in-Thailand-Analysis/README.md

 # COVID-19-in-Thailand-Analysis
-If you want to see interactive graphs inside the notebook, you want copy the link of the notebook and paste it here.
+If you want to see interactive graphs inside the notebook, you can copy the link of the notebook and paste it here.

 http://nbviewer.jupyter.org/